mindspore-ai/docs/tutorials/source_en/beginner/quick_start.md

             print(f"loss: {loss:>7f}  [{current:>3d}/{size:>3d}]")
 ```

-In addition to training, we define test functions that are used to evaluate the performance of the model.
+In addition to training, we define a test function that is used to evaluate the performance of the model.

 ```python
 def test(model, dataset, loss_fn):